ILY sign: In popular culture

 Popular 80s professional wrestler Jimmy Snuka would frequently flash the ILY sign with both hands during his matches and interviews, including while standing on the top rope before delivering his finishing move "Superfly Splash".

-The ILY sign is used by Doctor Strange as a means to cast his mystical spells.

 Gene Simmons of the rock band Kiss has used the symbol in photoshoots, concerts and public appearances since 1974.
 He has stated in a television interviews that he was a Marvel comics fan, and was inspired by the Doctor Strange use of the symbol to use it himself in photoshoots.
 He later (by 1976 or earlier) had black gloves made that lacked index and pinky fingers so that even his raised open hand would emulate the ILY sign.

-The ending pose of the popular K-pop song "Boy With Luv" by BTS also incorporates this sign with all the members turning around and raising their right hands in this sign.
+The ending pose of the popular K-pop song "Boy with Luv" by BTS also incorporates this sign with all the members turning around and raising their right hands in this sign.

 Throughout the K-pop song "Fancy", the members of the girl group Twice do this gesture when dancing.

-In the anime Love Live!, Nico Yazawa has a catchphrase nico nico nii, and has her own action with it, which incorporates the symbol.

 The ILY sign is also a part of the choreography for the song "CASE 143" by Stray Kids (with "143" as a code for "I love you").
-It's the title song of their new EP MAXIDENT in which they are referencing love as a "maximum accident".
+It's the title song of their EP MAXIDENT in which they are referencing love as a "maximum accident".

+In 2025, Venezuelan footballer Reyes Barrios was arrested by ICE and deported to the Salvadoran Terrorism Confinement Center (CECOT) after DHS declared him to be a member of the gang Tren de Aragua.
+In filings, it came out that this classification was due to him having made the ILY sign in a social media post (which they declare to be a gang sign), as well as having a Real Madrid tattoo.